By Dr. Lawrence Wilson

 HAVE AN ADVOCATE WITH YOU

-An advocate is a friend or family member, usually, who hands around the hospital when you are there and checks things.
+An advocate is a friend or family member, usually, who visits the hospital when you are there and checks things.
 They check the chart, the medication, the IV bottles, and everything to do with your case.
 That is their job.

 CHECK THE SAFETY RECORD OF YOUR HOSPITAL BEFORE ENTERING